jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 > This is a **paid module**.

-* Credit Control use to control the customer outstanding within the specific overdue and credit limit given.
+* Credit Control is used to manage the customer outstanding within the specific overdue and credit limit given.
 See screenshot below.

 ![custCreditControl](../../../static/img/usage/customer/customerBasicGuide/cust-credit-control.png)